CiganOliviu/old-internship-portofolio/OutSourcing/InfiniteShoot/README.md

 ![Website main page](infiniteshoot_documentation/picture11.JPG)

-In the right side it can be seen the READ field, in the moment you click on a message and you read it, you also have a check box below.
+On the right side it can be seen the READ field, at the moment you click on a message, and you read it, you also have a check box below.
 If you check that check box the message will appear as seen.